CarolineCollins/Assignment-3-MSB1015/logbook.md

  Def a bug not a feature of parallel programming.
  What is not working here?
  ##### Playing with Nextflow tutorial
- It is quite funny to sometimes get world Hello! instead of Hello world!
- Launching `tutorial.nf` [fabulous_blackwell] - revision: 565bdfd565
-executor >  local (3)
+ It is quite funny to sometimes get world Hello! instead of Hello world!" \n "Launching `tutorial.nf` [fabulous_blackwell] - revision: 565bdfd565 executor >  local (3)
 [c5/0cafad] process > splitLetters       [100%] 1 of 1 ✔
 [2a/cdb6d3] process > convertToLower (1) [100%] 2 of 2 ✔
 world!
 hello
-------"
+------" \n
 "Launching `tutorial.nf` [agitated_mcclintock] - revision: 565bdfd565
 executor >  local (3)
 [31/f04c9a] process > splitLetters       [100%] 1 of 1 ✔